pantaluna/esp32_mjd_components/components/mjd_ds3231/_doc/02 DS3231MZ+ SOIC8 150_mil chip/README.md

-# Adafruit ChronoDot V2.0
+# DS3231MZ+ mini breakout board
-This board is typically used as an RTC Real Time Clock.
-It can also be used as an accurate RTC external 32Khz oscillator for the ESP32.
+This is a manually soldered breakout board.
+It can also be made using an SOIC8 socket adapter (see images).

-Contains 1x chip Maxim Integrated "**DS3231SN#** I2C-Integrated RTC/TCXO/Crystal" (the biggest chip on the PCB) in package SOIC16.
+Contains 1x chip Maxim Integrated "**DS3231SMZ+** RTC" in package SOIC8.

-Differences with the ZS042 board:

-- Much smaller board.
-- Less power consumption.
-- Does NOT contain an EEPROM 24C342 memory chip from Atmel.
-Which I do not need.
-- Does not contain a battery charger circuit.
-Which I do not need.
+It only needs one extra 100nF ceramic capacitor between the pins VCC and GND.

+The breakout board does not contain a socket for a battery but if you use the board as a 32KHz external crystal oscillator for the ESP32 then the battery is not needed.